-If you installed a new hardware device and it’s not working properly.
-These are several things you can try:
+You installed a new hardware device and it’s not working properly

 - Make sure that the hardware device is compatible with your computer and with your version of Windows.
 If the device isn’t compatible, you will need to find the correct driver.
 Check the information that came with your device.
 You can also search for the device on the Windows Compatibility Center website.
 This website contains a comprehensive list of computers and devices that have been tested to work with Windows 7.